Things to do in Annecy

 Getting to Annecy from Geneva

-- Train- +/- 2 hours, +/- 20 euros – It runs with a change in Aix-les-bains a number of times each day and you can plan your trip on the website: http://www.voyages-sncf.com/ (at the top right you can choose your country; if you choose “other countries” you will likely be redirected to a website in your language and currency).
+- Train- +/- 2 hours, +/- 20 euros – It runs with a change in Aix-les-bains a number of times each day and you can plan your trip on the website: www.oui.sncf/.
 You can leave from Geneva’s airport or Geneva’s large central train station Cornavin.
-Trips from the train station vary from 2 hours and 5 minutes to 3 hours and 30 minutes.
+Trips from the train station vary from 1 hours and 20 minutes to 2 hours and 40 minutes.
 Prices also vary.

-- Bus- +/- 2 hours, +/- 11euros – Direct buses are operated by the company TransDev which provides a number of options at 8 euros for a 1-2 hour trip.
+- Bus- +/- 1 hour, +/- 11euros – Direct buses are operated by the company TransDev and by Flixbus which provide a number of options at 8 euros for a 1-2 hour trip.